jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/optionsInHeader/external-links.rst

 Where to find external links?
 =============================

-If at least one external link added as official, account or specifically for mailbox (how to add external link you can find :ref:`here <external-links-configuration>`) the special icon will appear in the header of the platform.
+If at least one external link added as official, account or specifically for mailbox (how to add external link you can find :ref:`here <externalLinks>`) the special icon will appear in the header of the platform.

 .. image:: pic_header/externalLinksBtn.png
    :width: 600